 What isn’t in this chart?

-Here are some of the things we did not include in our comparison charts.
+Here are other factors we don’t include in our comparison charts.
 You should also take these points into consideration when choosing a Magento POS system provider.

 Speed